 Skiers first took notice of Everett Kircher in 1947, when the Detroit native moved to northern Michigan to build a ski resort.
 For just $1, he bought the land necessary to begin development of what is known today as Boyne Mountain Resort.

-Boyne Resorts' portfolio currently includes Michigan's two premier mountain and golf resorts, The Highlands and Boyne Mountain; and the Inn at Bay Harbor in Michigan; Big Sky Resort in Montana--founded by the late Chet Huntley in 1970; Brighton Ski Resort in Big Cottonwood Canyon near Salt Lake City, Utah; The Summit at Snoqualmie in Washington; Loon Mountain in New Hampshire; Sugarloaf, Sunday River, and Pleasant Mountain in Maine; Cypress Mountain near Vancouver, British Columbia--official freestyle skiing and snowboard venue for the 2010 Olympic Winter Games; Gatlinburg Sky Lift near the Great Smokey Mountains National Park in Gatlinburg, Tennessee.
+Boyne Resorts' portfolio currently includes Michigan's two premier mountain and golf resorts, The Highlands, Boyne Mountain, and the Inn at Bay Harbor in Michigan; Big Sky Resort in Montana--founded by the late Chet Huntley in 1970; Brighton Ski Resort in Big Cottonwood Canyon near Salt Lake City, Utah; The Summit at Snoqualmie in Washington; Loon Mountain in New Hampshire; Sugarloaf, Sunday River, and Pleasant Mountain in Maine; Cypress Mountain near Vancouver, British Columbia--official freestyle skiing and snowboard venue for the 2010 Olympic Winter Games; Gatlinburg Sky Lift near the Great Smokey Mountains National Park in Gatlinburg, Tennessee.

 Additional innovations include the introduction of snowmaking.
 Led by Everett Kircher, Boyne Resorts invented the Boyne Snowmaker, the first efficient snowmaker widely accepted as the standard for marginal temperature snowmaking.
 It combined small amounts of air and electricity with large quantities of water, resulting in a high efficiency snowmaking system with energy savings and minimal noise.
 Again led by Everett Kircher, Boyne Resorts also pioneered the design of snow grooming equipment and many techniques still in use today.